Massage Therapy, Certificate of Technology

-The Massage Therapy Occupational Certificate is a course of study designed to meet the needs of those students desiring to enter the massage therapy profession.
-Our program prepares students with the technical knowledge, lab skills, and hands-on-training to successfully complete national licensing exams and gain licensure for the state of Texas as a licensed massage therapist.
-Full-time students can earn the occupational certificate in two (2) semesters.
+The Massage Therapy Certificate of Technology is a course of study designed to meet the needs of those students desiring to enter the massage therapy profession.
+The program prepares students with the technical knowledge, lab skills, and hands-on-training to complete national licensing exams successfully and to gain licensure for the state of Texas as a licensed massage therapist.
+Full-time students can earn the Certificate of Technology in two (2) semesters.
 All key aspects of the massage therapy profession are addressed.
 Applicants must agree to be screened for criminal history as required by the Texas Department of Licensing and Regulation.

-Required to pass a background check in order to receive massage therapy license.
+Required to pass a background check to receive massage therapy license.

 Sec.
 455.152 Ineligibility for Licensure

-(a) A person is not eligible for a license as a massage establishment, massage school, massage therapist, or massage therapy instructor if the person is an individual and has been convicted of, entered a plea of nolo contendere or guilty to, or received a deferred adjudication for an offense under Chapter 20A, Penal Code, or Subchapter A, Chapter 43, Penal Code, or another sexual offense.
+(a) A person is not eligible for a license as a massage establishment, massage school, massage therapist, or massage therapy instructor if the person has been convicted of, entered a plea of nolo contendere or guilty to, or received a deferred adjudication for an offense involving trafficking of persons, an offense involving prostitution, or another sexual offense.

 (b) A person convicted of a violation of this chapter is ineligible for a license as a massage establishment, massage school, massage therapist, or massage therapy instructor until the fifth anniversary of the date of conviction.